X

 Sometimes yes, sometimes added later.

-6. How to know real price before buying?
+6. How to know the real price before buying?

 You check more than one source, that’s it.